jaeksoft/opensearchserver/src/doc/en/documentation/faq/indexing/how_to_use_analyzers.md

 Analyzers are then used in several contexts:

 * They can be configured as part of an index's schema, to be used for a particular field.
 A field in the schema can only be processed by a single analyzer.
-* They can be deployed as a parser when mapping fields.
+* They can be added to the field mappings defined in a parser.

 ### What are `tokens`